shreyanshumalviya/JavaFirstApp/README.md

 ### This Keyword
 - Used to refer current class instance variable.
 - Can be used to access variables, methods, constructor.

+### Super Keyword
+Is a reference variable, used to refer immediate parent class object.

 ### Inheritance in Java